 SATURDAY AUGUST 13TH

 - Join a Heritage Walking Tour of Historic Downtown Fernie.
-Learn about our legends and beautiful architecture on this gentle 1.5 hr tour starting from the Fernie Museum at 11am.
-Book online to secure your spot!
+Learn about our legends and beautiful architecture on this gentle 2-hr tour starting from the Fernie Museum at 11am & 2pm.

-The tour finishes just in time to grab your bike and head on over to Wapiti to catch the first act at 12.30pm.
+- The first tour finishes just in time to grab your bike and head on over to Wapiti to catch the first act at 12.30pm.
 Stay for the day and enjoy amazing music right through to 11pm.
-After the festival winds up, it's back downtown for even more live music!
-The Bonsais will be beating the late night at the Royal.
+After the festival winds up, it's back downtown for even more live music.
+Check the Events Calendar to see who's playing at bars in town.

 - Early risers can explore the beautiful South Country near Fernie on the Highline 100 road bike ride.
 There's several distance options on this popular friendly annual ride and the tour includes lunch, a 'worlds best cinnamon bun' and ice cream before returning to Fernie for a banquet dinner at Fernie Alpine Resort or taking in the evening's entertainment at Wapiti.

 - Say good morning to the mountains at Morning Yoga at Lizard Creek Lodge.

 - If you're looking to improve your mountain biking skills, the Wapiti Wheelers Morning Camp with Fernie Bike Guides will help you make the most of your bike on Fernie's amazing trail system, finishing in time to catch the first act at Wapiti.

 - GOOD EATS: Sample more food truck treats at Wapiti.